I always watched The Bachelor with my sisters.

 - Items/trinkets to go with the dates (see below for explanation & ideas)

-- Free printables (see below) – date cards, spreadsheet, month labels, and sign
+- Free printables (available for free in our DIY resource library) – date cards, spreadsheet, month labels, and sign

 Organizing the Dates